Louis Alphonse de Bourbon: Politics

-Louis Alphonse describes himself as a monarchist, “but not anti-republican”.
+Louis Alphonse describes himself as a monarchist, "but not anti-republican".
 He argues for a constitutional monarchy, with a king who acts as moral authority, foreign ambassador, unifying figure, and reminder of a nation's history.

+He opposes same-sex marriage, same-sex adoption, euthanasia, and abortion.

 He holds ties to the conservative Spanish political party Vox and is a close friend of its leader, Santiago Abascal.

-He has spoken out against same-sex marriage, same-sex adoption, and abortion.

 In March 2018, Louis Alphonse was named honorary president of the Francisco Franco National Foundation, a position held by his grandmother, Carmen Franco, 1st Duchess of Franco, until her death in December 2017.
-On July 15, later that year, he headed a Movement-for-Spain demonstration at the Valley of the Fallen monument, leading supporters of the late Spanish dictator, his great-grandfather Francisco Franco.
+On 15 July, later that year, he headed a Movement-for-Spain demonstration at the Valley of the Fallen monument, leading supporters of the late Spanish dictator, his great-grandfather Francisco Franco.
 They opposed the Spanish socialist government's plan to remove Franco's remains from a basilica near Madrid.
 He also launched a change.org petition, calling for the resignation of the Socialist Prime Minister Pedro Sánchez.

-In 2019, he expressed public support for the Yellow vests movement in France, and later spoke at the World Congress of Families XIII, where he called for return to "Christian society".
+In 2019, he expressed public support for the yellow vests movement in France.
+Later that year, he spoke at the World Congress of Families XIII, where he called for a return to "Christian society".

+In 2025, he offered to replace French President Emmanuel Macron saying, "My family has served France for centuries, and if France asks, I will be at its service."

-Marriage and issue
+Marriage and children

-Louis Alphonse's engagement to marry Venezuelan María Margarita Vargas Santaella, the daughter of the businessman Victor Vargas, was announced in November 2003.
+Louis Alphonse's engagement to marry María Margarita Vargas Santaella, the daughter of Venezuelan businessman Victor Vargas, was announced in November 2003.
 They were married civilly in Caracas on 5 November 2004 and religiously on 6 November 2004 in La Romana, Dominican Republic.
 None of the members of the Spanish royal family attended the wedding.
 Although no official reason was given, it was no secret that the then king of Spain, Juan Carlos I, did not approve his cousin's claim to the French throne, nor the fact that Louis Alphonse issued the wedding invitations styled as "Duke of Anjou".